- Geology & Geological

 - Current Students

-Other Outreach Programs at the College of Engineering and Mines
+Other Outreach Programs at the College of Engineering & Mines

 The UND College of Engineering and Mines sponsors the annual FIRST LEGO League tournament for North Dakota, typically held in late January or early February.
 Teams of future engineers in grades 5-9 design and program a LEGO® MINDSTORMS® robot to achieve a specific set of tasks.
 Over 30 teams come together at the state tournament to test their creations against the best ideas from around the state.
 Tournament winners are eligible to move on to the World Festival, held later in the spring.